-A graduate student poster contest will be parallel in concept to the graduate student paper contest.
+Graduate students may place first once per degree (once as an MS student and once as a PhD student), but then are not able to participate in future poster contests.
 The purposes of the contest are to encourage participation in the poster session, promote development of excellent quality poster displays, provide a good outlet for students whose research can most effectively be presented in a poster session, and provide a special opportunity for participation by graduate students ineligible for the paper contest because they are former first place winners.
 The first place poster winners cannot participate in future poster contests.